Peachtree Road Race: Kilometer Kids Charity Chase

 The military competition takes place after the Shepherd Center Wheelchair Division of the AJC Peachtree Road Race, and before the Peachtree Cup elite competition and general race waves begin.

 The online portion of the fundraiser allows supporters to select a military team at the time of donation.
 All proceeds go towards the Atlanta Track Club's Kilometer Kids youth program.
-Starting in 2015, a portion of the donations are to go towards starting a Kilometer Kids program at Fort Benning, the first one to be established on a military base.
+Starting in 2015, a portion of the donations are to go towards starting a Kilometer Kids program at Fort Moore, the first one to be established on a military base.

 Peachtree Cup

-The Peachtree Cup is an elite team competition which had its inaugural at the 2015 Peachtree Road Race.
+The Peachtree Cup is an elite team competition that had its inaugural at the 2015 Peachtree Road Race.
 The competition takes place after the Kilometer Kids Charity Chase and before the general race waves began their run.
 The Peachtree Cup features four entries: Team USA, Team Africa, Team Asia, and Team Europe.
 The roster of each team consist of six athletes, three men and three women vying for international bragging rights.
 One member of each team is selected as the team captain.
 The determining of the winning team consists of combining each of the team members’ individual finish times together and the team with the fastest cumulative time is the winner.
 The team that comes in first place will receive the first-place prize of $42,000 US.

 Race series

-Triple Peach Race Series
+Ultimate Peach Race Series

 The Atlanta Track Club Triple Peach Race Series presented by Mizuno, a program designed to improve the Atlanta running experience, features three of Atlanta's top running events: AJC Peachtree Road Race, Atlanta 10-Miler (in October) and the Thanksgiving Day Half Marathon (Thanksgiving Day) (all races that were part of the original Atlanta Marathon).
 The annual race series was started in 2013 by the Atlanta Track Club and partner sponsor Volkswagen Group of America.
 It was originally called the VW Triple Peach, but Volkswagen of America dropped its sponsorship of the race after only the first year, resulting in the race series' being renamed the Atlanta Track Club Triple Peach Race Series the following year, 2014.
-In 2015, Mizuno Corporation become the new program sponsor.
+In 2015, Mizuno Corporation became the new program sponsor.

 The Triple Peach is limited to 4,000 participants.
 Registration includes one low price for the Atlanta 10-Miler and the Thanksgiving Day Half Marathon.
-All participants receive a Triple Peach finisher's medal and Triple Peach finisher's T-shirt.
+All participants receive a Triple Peach finisher's medal and a Triple Peach finisher's T-shirt.
 The program also uses unique bibs that allow participants the opportunity to self-seed in the start corrals at both the Atlanta 10-Miler and the Thanksgiving Day Half Marathon.
 Upon finishing the Thanksgiving Day Half Marathon, Triple Peach participants meet at a special celebration area to be officially recognized and to fine-tune the program for the coming year.